-The scheduled 12-round heavyweight elimination contest between Foreman, the former heavyweight champion, and Ron Lyle, the number-five ranked contender, was reminiscent of a battle between two bull moose locked in battle, butting heads to protect their turf.
+The scheduled 12-round heavyweight elimination contest between Foreman, the former heavyweight champion, and Lyle, the No. 5-ranked contender, was reminiscent of a battle between two bull moose locked in battle, butting heads to protect their turf.
 A classic exhibition of the manly art of self-defense, it was not.
-It fell somewhere in between the manly art of self-destruction and a down-and-out bar fight, tempered in part by a hint of something right out of an old Laurel and Hardy film clip -- you know, Ollie hits Stanley in the face with a custard pie, Stanley reciprocates with a good, swift kick in the shins of the incredulous Ollie, who, in turn, plants a right to the top of the head of hit-willing foil, et cetera, etc., etc., the et ceteras going on for about five pages or more.
-It was, in short, a marvelous mélange of mayhem, with Foreman and Lyle playing it to the hilt, turning it from a comedic sketch into a war, a war in which neither side was seeking survivors.
+It fell somewhere in between the manly art of self-destruction and a down-and-out bar fight, tempered in part by a hint of something right out of an old Laurel and Hardy film clip -- you know, Ollie hits Stanley in the face with a custard pie, Stanley reciprocates with a good, swift kick in the shins of the incredulous Ollie, who, in turn, plants a right to the top of the head of hit-willing foil, etc., etc., etc., the et ceteras going on for about five pages or more.
+It was, in short, a marvelous mélange of mayhem, with Foreman and Lyle playing it to the hilt, turning it from a comedic sketch into a war -- a war in which neither side was seeking survivors.

 "I think 1976 is going to be the year of George Foreman," the 27-year-old ex-champ intoned solemnly to those who were willing to listen.
 "I think with the bicentennial coming up, it's going to mean a lot to me.
 I feel I have a lot to do with the image of the United States," the man who had once carried America's colors around the Olympic ring immodestly said.
 Now waving the flag again, he also admitted to having something to do with "the image of young people as well.
 And, if I can lose the title in one year, and win it back in 1976, it will inspire George Foreman to do a lot of other things."